This is the video of the opening ceremony with Li Jiawei being the flag bearer.

 More than 300,000 people poured through the gates over three days, a sell-out, and created a festival atmosphere.

-"The track and the facilities here have been phenomenal," championship leader Lewis Hamilton said after finishing
+"The track and the facilities here have been phenomenal," championship leader Lewis Hamilton said after finishing third.

 http://sg.news.yahoo.com/rtrs/20080929/tsp-motor-racing-prix-singapore-81ea673.html